Teenager dead after shooting in east London

 A teenager has died after he was shot in east London, sparking a murder probe.

-The 19-year-old man was rushed to hospital by friends after the incident in Walthamstow, at around 11pm on Saturday night.
+The 19-year-old man was taken to hospital by friends after the incident in Walthamstow, at around 11pm on Saturday.

 The victim was pronounced dead at 11.38pm, the Metropolitan Police said.